 The universality of human rights

 The universality of human rights means that everyone is entitled to rights, no matter who they are or what they have done.
 A person should be able to have their rights respected without discrimination, which is also a protected characteristic under Article 14 of the Human Rights Act.
-Under The Rule of Law, (1) no one is above the law as well as (2) entitling everyone to the rule of law’s protections.
+Under The Rule of Law, (1) no one is above the law as well as and (2) everyone is entitled to the rule of law’s protections.
 Additionally, those in power are bound by the same laws as everyone else in the UK.

 The ability to challenge government action appearing to contravene this principle is dependent on awareness of the rule of law, which is why public legal education is so important.
 For (2), the universality of human rights means they must be applied equally to everyone.
 What we witness in our communities may impact how much truth we see in these concepts.
 For many young people, their rights may not feel universal.